ganeti/ganeti/doc/design-2.3.rst

 cluster state.
-While this is still acceptable for smaller clusters where a small number of allocations/removal are presumed to occur between two periodic capacity calculations, on bigger clusters where we aim to parallelise heavily between node groups this is no longer true.
+While this is still acceptable for smaller clusters where a small number of allocations/removal are presumed to occur between two periodic capacity calculations, on bigger clusters where we aim to parallelize heavily between node groups this is no longer true.